semuconsulting/PyGPSClient/README.md

 The UBX Configuration Dialog currently provides the following UBX configuration panels:

-1. Version panel shows current device hardware/firmware versions (*via MON-VER and MON-HW polls*).
+1. Version panel shows current device hardware/firmware versions (*Double-left-click to refresh*).
 1. Protocol Configuration panel (CFG-PRT) sets baud rate and inbound/outbound protocols across all available ports (*legacy protocols only*).
 1. Solution Rate panel (CFG-RATE) sets navigation solution interval in ms (e.g. 1000 = 1/second) and measurement ratio (ratio between the number of measurements and the number of navigation solutions, e.g. 5 = five measurements per navigation solution) (*legacy protocols only*).
 1. For each of the panels above, clicking anywhere in the panel background will refresh the displayed information with the current configuration.